Search by

 Location and What's Hot?

 Griffith Gold Coast Village is in a lively coastal city known for its stunning beaches, great surf spots, and lively nightlife.
-It is home to top universities like Southern Cross University.
-Students at Griffith University Village Gold Coast enjoy the best of student life and many entertainment options in Southport.
+It is home to top universities like Southern Cross University and Holy Family University.
+Students at Griffith University Village Gold Coast student accommodation enjoy the best of student life and many entertainment options in Southport.

 Commute

-Griffith University Village is in Southport, Gold Coast, Australia.
-Students can easily catch buses from nearby stops.
-These stops are Henry Cotton Dr At Parkwood East Station and Broadwater Parklands Station.
+At this student accommodation, students can easily catch buses from nearby stops.
+These stops are Henry Cotton Dr at Parkwood East Station (0.6 km away) and Broadwater Parklands Station (2.5 km away).
 Both are key parts of the local public transport system.
-If you like train speed, you can use the Nerang station.
+If you like train speed, you can use the Nerang Station (6 km away).
 It runs from Parkwood East Station and Southport South.
 This service offers quick and frequent trams through the city's main corridors.
-Students often praise Griffith University Village for its convenient location and great facilities, as highlighted in many Griffith University Village reviews.
+Students often praise it for its convenient location and great facilities, as highlighted in many Griffith University Village reviews.

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.